 We’d like to get ahead of the crisis by helping you prepare your WordPress site to utilize Gutenberg properly (and avoid the breaking bit) or help you switch to one of the other great platforms out there like HubSpot or SquareSpace.
 That way, you will have the most modern website possible, thwarting the risk of a down site and the potential for lost business.

-The original Gutenberg PlugIn prompt (update at your peril if not prepared).
+The original Gutenberg PlugIn prompts (update at your peril if not prepared).

 One catch with moving into Gutenberg is that it is not well documented (as a WordPress user, you are probably used to that).
 Thus, if you opt to update to Gutenberg, know that deployment might feel a bit slow compared to the other options… while the majority of development techniques and strategies remain in effect, there’s a lot of new learning as well, for developers and for users too.